-- 1) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards.
-In fiscal 2019 Commvault also excluded restructuring, costs related to a non-routine shareholder matter and costs associated with a non-routine legal settlement from its non-GAAP results.
+- 1) Fiscal 2019 equity awards represent \$12 million of modification expense for our former CEO's stock options and awards. - 2) Reflects the aggregate grant date fair value of stock option and restricted stock unit awards computed in accordance with FASB ASC Topic 718. - 3) Reflects non-equity cash incentive plan compensation.
+See heading below labeled "Non-Equity Incentive Plan Compensation" for more details. - 4) Non-GAAP EBIT (or non-GAAP income from operations) is defined as income from operations excluding noncash stock-based compensation charges and additional FICA and related payroll tax expense incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, as well as restructuring costs and costs related to a non-routine shareholder matter.
+In fiscal 2020, Commvault also excluded transaction costs related to the acquisition of Hedvig Inc. ("Hedvig"), the noncash amortization of intangible assets, certain costs related to key employees of Hedvig and the net change in fair value of the contingent consideration associated with the purchase of Hedvig from its non-GAAP results.
 Commvault believes that non-GAAP EBIT is a useful metric for management and investors because it compares Commvault's core operating results over multiple periods.
-When evaluating the performance of Commvault's operating results and developing short and long term plans, Commvault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
-See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of non-GAAP EBIT. - 2) Reflects non-equity cash incentive plan compensation.
-See heading below labeled "Non-Equity Incentive Plan Compensation" for more details. - 3) Reflects the aggregate grant price fair value of stock option and restricted stock unit awards computed in accordance with FASB ASC Topic 718. - 4) Reflects the stock price on the last business day of the fiscal year.
+When evaluating the performance of Commvault's operating results and developing short- and long-term incentive plans, Commvault does not consider such expenses that are excluded in the computation of non-GAAP EBIT.
+See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of non-GAAP EBIT. - 5) Reflects the market price of our common stock on the last business day of the fiscal year.

 Mix of Compensation Elements.
-Our fiscal 2019 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards, or cash bonuses, and long-term equity-based incentive awards.
-The chart below illustrates the overall mix of compensation components for both our former CEO and our current CEO in total for fiscal 2019.
-Consistent with our pay for performance philosophy, the majority of CEO level compensation in fiscal 2019 consisted of incentive awards, particularly long-term equity-based incentive awards.
-By using a significant equity-based element, we believe we create an incentive for our CEO to achieve long-term stockholder value.
+Our fiscal 2020 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards, or cash bonuses and long-term equity-based incentive awards.
+The chart below illustrates the mix of compensation components for our CEO for fiscal 2020.
+Consistent with our pay for performance philosophy, the majority of our CEO's target total direct-compensation in fiscal 2020 consisted of incentive awards, particularly long-term equity-based incentive awards.
+By using a significant equity-based compensation element, we believe we create an incentive for our CEO to create long-term stockholder value.

-Fiscal 2019 Former CEO Compensation Mix(1)
+Fiscal 2020 CEO Compensation Mix (1)